FelicityHughes/ansible-playbook-test/README.md

 * *-d* specifies the source playbook directory, which is copied to the build directory and mounted as a volume in the Ansible control container.
 * *-b* (optional) specifies the containers should be brought down and rebuilt.
-  This takes precedence over the *-c* flag and should be used when the Docker image (environment or arguments) needs to change.
+  This should be used when the Docker image (environment or arguments) needs to change.
-* *-c* (optional) specifies the Ansible playbook should be re-copied.
-It will bring the containers down and restart them with the changes mounted in a fresh volume, rather than perform a full rebuild.  **NEVER** change the playbook in the build directory - always change the original source so changes are not lost on a container restart.

 #### Checking logs
 The *ansible-control* container will not display output from the playbook